Skip to content

 Description

-Use and harvesting of rose hips Wild rose fruits are harvested whole from mid-September to the end of October.
-For further use of the butts, coring is necessary.
+Use and harvest of rosehips Wild rose fruits are harvested whole from mid-September to the end of October.
+To continue using the rosehips, the seeds must be removed.

 Höhenprofil